Case Study: Hampton Roads Sanitation District

 Hampton Roads Sanitation District (HRSD) is responsible for wastewater treatment in Southeast Virginia.
 They have nine large treatment plants and eight small plants in Southeastern Virginia and the Eastern Shore.
 They also have over 100 pump stations, and many remote monitoring sites throughout the service area.
 The collection system consists of a variety of sizes and pipe materials to include concrete, reinforced concrete, ductile iron, HDPE, and PVC.
 Most force main pipe sizes range from 30”- 60”.

 When Brandon Hafer from Cross stopped by HRSD to demo portable flow meters, Lee Inman, E&I Superintendent was very interested in the ultrasonic meters from Flexim.
 They were currently using insertion flow meters on their concrete pipes because they had not found an ultrasonic solution that would work.
 They were experiencing some issues with the insertion meters.
 Because they were exposed to the flow of material in the pipe, they required significant maintenance.
-The cost of both the new meters and replacement parts were very high.
+The cost of both the new meters and replacement parts was very high.
 According to Lee, “the old meters used older technology and we didn’t really know how accurate it was.
 They were hard to work with, hard to install, and hard to maintain.”

 HRSD was already using ultrasonic flow meters in other applications and were comfortable with the technology.
 As an added benefit, the Flexim meters were about half the cost of the insertion meters currently being used.
 When Lee heard that Flexim could measure flow ultrasonically on concrete pipes he asked Brandon to bring out a unit and test it on a pipe at a station near his office.
 Due to a miscommunication about the size of the pipe Brandon didn’t have the correct size straps for the pipe they were testing the meter on.
 Despite that issue, he was able to hold the flow meter sensors on the pipe and still get accurate readings.
 The team at HRSD was impressed and asked if there was a demo unit available so they could test it at other locations.